cep5603/CMPSC_445_Tariffs_Project/README.md

 `pip install -r requirements.txt`

-(If node done so already, also install NodeJS.)
+(If not done so already, also install NodeJS.)

 In a console window, run: